benmvp/slides/2017/forwardjs/react-exposed.md

 - You can get into a situation where what React thinks the value is differs from what the DOM thinks
 - So the virtual DOM diffing on re-render would lose what you typed; didn't know changes
 - The way its implemented prevents a worse situation from happening
+- When you specify `defaultValue`, it knows not to touch the value

 =====